 Absenteeism and tardiness detract from the quality of services provided by the library and may cause an undue burden on co-workers.
 Because the Library depends heavily upon its employees, all library staff are expected to begin work promptly at their scheduled starting time and remain at work until the end of the scheduled workday and/or completion of duties defined by the supervisor.
-To the extent permitted by law, absenteeism and tardiness lessen an employee's chances for advancement, merit pay and may result in disciplinary action up to, and including discharge of employment
+To the extent permitted by law, absenteeism and tardiness lessen an employee's chances for advancement, merit pay and may result in disciplinary action up to, and including discharge of employment a.
+Employees are expected to personally (unless incapacitated) call the "call off" line (614-837-0042) if he/she will be late or absent and the library has not opened for the day.

-Administrative Procedure: Date Approved: 2/12/16

-Effective Date: 2/11/16

-Replacing Procedure Effective: 1/12/15
+Effective Date: 2/11/16 Replacing Procedure Effective: 1/12/15